bradkulick/gemonade/docs/ARCHITECTURE.md

 2.  **Context Injection:** It dynamically concatenates `core/CORE_PERSONA.md` + `packages/.../persona.md`.

-3.  **Tool Discovery:** If the resolved package contains a `tools/` directory, that path is automatically prepended to the environment `$PATH`, granting the persona access to its specific capabilities.
+3.  **Tool Discovery:** If the resolved package contains a `tools/` directory, that path is automatically prepended to the session's `$PATH`.
+This ensures the persona (and the user) can call persona-specific tools directly during the interaction.

 4.  **Execution & Teardown:** Launches the native `gemini` CLI and triggers the Memory Saver upon exit.